-Ruins of an ancient temple complex lies in deep in the jungle bordering the Yala National Park.
-Known as Habessa Ruins.
+Ruins of an ancient temple complex lies in deep in the jungle bordering the Yala National Park on a rock plain about 10m in height known as Habessa Ruins.
 Among these ruins are an ancient inscription and a cave with a large reclining Buddha statue with murals painted on the walls.
-So far, the department of archaeology has taken no interest on preserving this site making it a prime target for treasure hunters.
+The department of archaeology had taken no interest on preserving this site making it a prime target for treasure hunters until recently.

 Access to this site is through rough terrain through chena cultivations, jungles across Kumbukkan Oya river.

 - Okamura, T., 2021.
 Ruins in and Around Yala National Park in Sri Lanka.
 1st ed.
 Tokyo: NPO-SARERS – South Asian Ruins Exploration and Research Society.

 The map above also shows other places of interest within a approximately 20 km radius of the current site.
 Click on any of the markers and the info box to take you to information of these sites

 Zoom out the map to see more surrounding locations using the mouse scroll wheel or map controls.

 Travel on the Buttala – Okaamptiya Road passing Dematamal Viharaya to Okkampitiya.
 From Okkampitiya, take the Bogas Handiya Road.
 You need travel about 7 km on this road passing Karaththamanhandiya and Pahalapola to reach the site.
 The last stretch of the road will require a 4 wheel drive.
 Total distance to site from Buttala is approximately 15 km.
 Google maps does not have a route to this site.

 See for detailed directions to the site see